vvvkor/granum/src/v2/v2-todo.md

 ## Todo

-- resize: vert/hor only
-= .cont .aware => .cont .resp-s
-- corner bottom fixed: .pos-*? (sticky link to top)
+- swap icons on toggle (js?)
 - animate gallery
 - drawer.resp (js responsive class [data-resp] ?)
-- swap icons on toggle (js?)

 - spinner
 - bar

-- docs: images section: img.wide.center.c.mid.fit
+- resize: vert/hor only
+- corner bottom fixed: .pos-*? (sticky link to top)
 - summary.>.on.off, .check .on.off, .pop>not-last>.on.off, ul.row li .on.off, ?a(>.on.off)+target
   - toggle icon
   - details: custom icon [.link or .fit, use svg.icon-x.on.off]